The Night Before And Day Of A Tummy Tuck And Chest Reduction

-When I got up the next day I was a bit more alert and awak.
+When I got up the next day I was a bit more alert and awake.

-After that, the nurse changed over again and she confirmed I can go at whatever time my family can come to pick me up.
+The nurse changed again and confirmed I could leave when my family could pick me up.

-I was more comfortable with getting up and lying down myself by now so I started to move a bit more.
-I managed to go to the toilet myself, managed to get my things packed and wipe myself down with some antibacterial wipes as I couldn’t shower.
+By now, I felt more at ease getting up and lying down on my own, so I started moving around.
+I managed to use the toilet independently, pack my things, and clean myself with antibacterial wipes since I couldn’t shower.

-And then I called my family and they were going to come to pick me up in the afternoon so I had a very chilled morning to pass some time.
+I called my family, and they would come to pick me up in the afternoon.
+In the meantime, I had a relaxed morning to pass the time.

-And I just basically ended up binge-watching more Downton Abbey.
+I ended up spending most of it binge-watching Downton Abbey.